Lisa Suhair Majaj

 Lisa Suhair Majaj (born 1960) is a Palestinian-American poet and scholar.
 Born in Hawarden, Iowa, Majaj was raised in Jordan.
 She earned a B.A. in English literature from American University of Beirut and an M.A. in English Literature, an M.A. in American Culture and a PhD in American Culture from the University of Michigan.
 In 2001, she moved to Nicosia, Cyprus.
-Her poetry and essays have been widely published.
+Her poetry and essays have been published.
 In 2008, she was awarded the Del Sol Press Annual Poetry Prize for her poetry manuscript Geographies of Light.
 "In difficult times, poets and writers have always provided lifelines."